marmiksp/unix_File_Explorer/readme.md

 respectively
 c.
 The file explorer should handle scrolling in the case of vertical overflow using keys k & l.
 d.
-User should be able to navigate up and down in the file list using the corresponding up and down arrow keys
+User is able to navigate up and down in the file list using the corresponding up and down arrow keys
 2. Open directories and files When enter key is pressed -